alaraayan/project-3-server/README.md

   </>
 )}
 ```
 Modeled after Netflix, Moodflix's styling choices were relatively easy.
-We kept the things we liked as users of Netflix and changed the ones we didn't -the movie show page doesn't have a dark theme as we wanted to keep this part of the website light and inviting-.
+We kept the things we liked as users of Netflix and changed the ones we didn't.
+For example, the movie show page doesn't have a dark theme as we wanted to keep this part of the site light.

 ## Screenshots
 ###### The hero component shows a different movie each time:
 <img src="images/hero.gif" alt="hero"/>

-###### User adds moods to an existing movie:
+###### Logged in user adds moods to an existing movie:
 <img src="images/add-moods.gif" alt="user adding moods"/>

 ###### Admin user edits a movie: